trisiegt/EBBP/README.md

 ![{7AF5EF41-7DB7-4034-9C59-815A3EA5BB2C}](https://github.com/user-attachments/assets/a2e37517-473a-410a-b964-4cae548eec3a)

 That's really it.
+Made with ♥ in South East England. the busses are slow

 ## Legal
 Now, I ain't smart.
 But I slightly modified the MIT licence.
 What is it called?
 The MIT-**NC** licence.
 NC is standing for Non-Commercial, not North Carolina.
 Just saying.